flipp-oss/grpc-rest/README.md

 ## Installation

-First, download `protoc-gen-rails` from the releases page on the right.
-Ensure it's somewhere in your PATH.
+First, download `protoc-gen-rails` from the releases page on the right and unzip it.
+Ensure the binary is somewhere in your PATH.

 Then, add the following to your `Gemfile`: